Dunjunmstr/booruMirror/README.md

 ```

 # Dependencies
-So far, dependencies include mega (https://pypi.org/project/mega.py/), numpy/scipy, and Flask.
+So far, dependencies include mega (https://pypi.org/project/mega.py/), numpy/scipy, pandas, and Flask.
 Please use pip to install them, with python -m pip install <packageName>.

-Note that, with the most recent upgrade to pip 19.0.1, mega no longer seems to be hosted as a repository.
-Until this issue gets resolved, please download the zip from https://puu.sh/CIUCN/37c4933f60.zip and place it into your python installation's Lib/site-packages directory.
-There may be some more packages to install, though they should be readily available via pip.
+Note that, with the most recent upgrade to Python 3.7, mega no longer seems to be hosted as a repository.
+Until this issue gets resolved, please follow the installation instructions from https://github.com/jeroenmeulenaar/python3-mega.

 # Searching
 Searching works as it does on most booru instances, and spaces in between elements defaults to "and", so: